kaitlynoflaherty/biobot/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 <br />
-Go To [http://localhost:3000/search](http://localhost:3000/search) with your browser to see the Search Page.
+Click the link or go to [http://localhost:3000/search](http://localhost:3000/search) with your browser to see the Search Page.